UniMath/agda-unimath/src/synthetic-homotopy-theory/eckmann-hilton-argument.lagda.md

 **Note.** that the above property is distinct from syllepsis, since it concerns two different construction of the Eckmann-Hilton identification.
-Further, it works for all 2-loops, not just 3-loops.
+Further, it applies to all 2-loops, not just 3-loops.

 ```agda
 module _